LaPorota/Binance_Trading_Bot/README.md

 You will find two cases for TP and SL, one if the global trend is increasing and anohter if it's decreasing.

-Choose wisely the MAs period and the TP and SL percentages if you gonna use this strategy, remember that price oscilation is different for each asset, and a great formula for an asset could be terrible for another)
+Choose wisely the MAs period and the TP and SL percentages if you gonna use this strategy, remember that price oscilation is different for each asset, and a great formula for an asset could be terrible for another.

 **NEVER** run this bot with assets you are stacking.